rsocket/rsocket/FAQ.md

 Additionally, we have stuck within connection-oriented semantics of HTTP/2 and TCP so that connection behavior is not abnormal or special.

 Beyond those factors, TCP has existed since 1977.
 We do not expect it to be eliminated in the near future.
 Quic looks to be a legit alternative to TCP in the coming years.
-Since HTTP/2 is already working over Quic, we see no reason why Reactive Socket will not also work over Quic.
+Since HTTP/2 is already working over Quic, we see no reason why ReactiveSocket will not also work over Quic.

 #### Prioritization, QoS, OOB